Old Boardman Bridge: Description

-Old Boardman Bridge is located in north central western New Milford, northeast of the junction of United States Route 7 and Boardman Road.
+Old Boardman Bridge is located in North Central Western New Milford, Northeast of the Junction of U.S. Route 7 and Boardman Road.
 It spans the Housatonic River a few feet north (upriver) of the current Boardman Bridge that carries Boardman Road over the water.
 There are small public parks at each end of the bridge, which is closed to all access.
 It is a lenticular truss structure built out of wrought iron, and is 188 ft long, with a roadway width of 15 ft 6 in.
 It passes about 20 ft over the typical water level of the river.
 The trusses are set on abutments of rough-cut stone, with box girder columns supporting the ends of the trusses.
 Truss joints are pinned together. and there are numerous diagonal and cross-bracing elements of narrower gauge than the main chords.
 The deck is supported by I-bars descending from the trusses at 12 points, originally consisting of corrugated metal sheets laid on I-beams.